Mahirtayeb1/University-Marketing-Campaign-Data-Analysis-Visualization/README.md

 ---

 ## 💼 This project highlights my skills in data engineering, SQL, and visualization using cloud databases and BI tools.
-It demonstrates the complete workflow from raw data → database integration → dashboard storytelling.
+It demonstrates the complete workflow from
+### raw data → database integration → dashboard storytelling